waikyjung/ruby-ai-chat-demo/README.md

 # Introduction
 This is a AI chatting application.
+UPDATE: This app is no longer active, as the API key has expired.

 ## Description
 This AI chatting application will simulate a conversation.

 ## Starting the Application
-To start the application:
+You may need to install dependencies.
+To install dependencies:
 ```
-ruby chat.rb
+  bundle install
 ```

-If the following is not at the bottom, type the code below to create a chat, then the chat with ".start":
+To start the application:
 ```
-new_chat = Chat.new
-new_chat.start

 ```

 ## Using the Application